Toma Zdravković: Return to Yugoslavia

 Zdravković returned to Yugoslavia and published a song "Umoran sam od života" ("I am tired of life") and immediately became a best-selling artist again.
-He couldn't believe that the crowds didn't forget him and continued making hits and returned to singing in kafanas and hotels across Yugoslavia.

 In 1982, he held his first concert in the Belgrade Dom Sindikata, after 26 years of singing.
-His major hits like "Danka", "Ciganka" ("A little Gypsy girl"), "Prokleta nedelja" ("Damned Sunday") and many others finally came to life, and with cassettes being introduced to the public, music was available to more people.
+He sang his major hits like "Danka", "Ciganka" ("A little Gypsy girl"), "Prokleta nedelja" ("Damned Sunday").

-He started receiving all kinds of offers; He acted in the movie "Balkan Express" and in the TV series "Doktorka na selu".
+He acted in the movie "Balkan Express" and in the TV series "Doktorka na selu".

-He organized a few concert tours around Yugoslavia and maintained the fame he gained.
-In the last years of his life he sang a lot, and enjoyed singing as if he knew it would be over soon.
-He held his last concert in Podgorica, Montenegro, 14 days before he died.
+In 1987, he organized a farewell tour.
+He held his last concert in Podgorica, Montenegro.

 Death

-After 17 years of battle with prostate cancer, Toma Zdravković died on Monday, 30 September 1991 at 7:00 AM, aged 52, in Military Medical Academy, Belgrade.
+After 17 years of battle with prostate cancer, Toma Zdravković died on Monday, 30 September 1991, aged 52, in Military Medical Academy, Belgrade.

+A musical biopic of his life entitled Toma premiered at the Sarajevo Film Festival in 2021.

 Discography

 This is a list of all the singles, extended plays, and albums that Toma Zdravković recorded during his lifetime: